Skip to main content

 The authority given to an individual or a circle, a description of what they are working to achieve, and what others can expect them to do in order to achieve it.

-Inside a circle, roles are created to share all ongoing work amongst individuals.
+Within a circle we create roles to share ongoing work among members of the team.
 This gives them the authority to make decisions to achieve their given goals — which are expressed in their mandate.

 Circles in XR